kirstvh/kirstvh.github.io/README.md

 - Through the HR Department: If you enlist the HR department to invite candidates, we need a specific overview of the candidates (to be invited and rejected) at least 5 working days before the start of the first interview.
 Clearly state the purpose of the interview (with or without case/tests/preparation) and the time allocated to meet all candidates (e.g., 1/9/2022 from 9 am to 1 pm).
 Also, indicate how long you wish to meet each candidate (e.g., a minimum of 45 minutes per candidate).

+## **How do I prepare for a job interview?

+1. **Determine the Required Competencies:**
+   - Clearly establish to yourself and the selection committee which competencies are absolutely necessary to perform the job adequately.
+Make a clear distinction between a required competency and a nice-to-have.
+Write a concise definition for each competency (for inspiration, see competency list in the appendix).
+It's important that every member of the committee "speaks the same language."
+Additionally, besides competencies, you may also decide that motivation, drive, or values are important qualities for the position.
+The key is to determine in advance what you want to learn about the candidate.

+2. **Select the Interview Techniques:**
+In most cases, it's desired to assess competencies during an interview.
+You can find the best ways to assess this in this document (interview structure and types of questions).
+However, you may also want to conduct a case study or practical test alongside an interview.
+This strengthens your selection process and is highly recommended.
+However, this doesn't apply to every type of position, so carefully consider whether a case study is meaningful in your selection process.
+   - Example:
+      - A creative writing exercise for the position of communication officer.
+      - An Excel analysis for a financial officer.
+      - A presentation on change management for a department head.
+      - ...

+   - If you create a case study, ensure that the tasks reflect the job content.
+Also, it's important to have the case study ready before the selection process begins.
+This way, your case study is based on the competencies you deem necessary for the position.
+Often, a case study is only prepared after an initial interview.
+The case is then tailored to the candidate, thus less effectively highlighting the role.
+This makes your selection process less sharp and more prone to making incorrect assessments of candidates.
+   - Therefore, the selection process is determined in advance based on the job requirements and is not influenced by the qualities or growth potential of your candidates.
+In short, stick to the competencies needed to perform the job.

+3. **Determine Your Role:**
+Throughout the entire selection process, at least three members of the selection committee should be involved.
+It's important to agree in advance on who will lead and conclude the interview.
+Also, determine who will keep track of time and give timely warnings if the interview is running over.
+Usually, it's also agreed upon who will provide information about the entity/position to the candidate.

+4. **Be Aware of the Salary:**
+Every vacancy is advertised with the intention of filling it at a modal grade.
+Initially, we consider remuneration at the modal grade.
+Promising candidates who may not be able to perform all tasks immediately are offered the induction grade.
+The senior grade is rather exceptional and is reserved for candidates who can take on extra responsibilities right from the start of the job.
+Make sure you know in advance what the remuneration entails.
+You can consult the pay scale books or your selection advisor for this.
+During the first interview, salary expectations are often discussed to see if they somewhat align with the pay scale.
+This can be easily asked during an initial interview by briefly inquiring about the candidate's salary expectations.
+Most candidates will talk about their current salary.
+Be sure to ask if there are any additional fringe benefits besides a gross salary that may not be part of our package (e.g., a company car).
+During the selection interview, you should not make any statements about the expected salary.
+This depends on the selection process, the candidate's experience, and competencies.
+An offer is only made after mutual agreement and consultation with your selection advisor.

 ## Questions to avoid

 The following questions are best avoided during a job interview: